 There are also several command line options that can be used with tcpdump.
 The –i# option is often needed to specify which network interface on the system to use.
 Typically, –i1 will work in Linux.
 If it does not work, use –D to list the available interfaces and try a different Ethernet interface.
 The –t option removes the timestamps from the output, making it easier to read.

 By default, the tcpdump command will capture and output every type of packet found.
 You must use qualifiers to limit the capture to specific protocols (TCP, UDP, ARP) and ports (www, telnet, ftp).
 The qualifier expression is given on the command line when you run the tcpdump/windump command.
-The table below lists the qualifier expressions for the most common packet types on the lab network.
+The table below lists the qualifier e10ressions for the most common packet types on the lab network.

 The exact format of the output for each packet will vary with the selected protocol and port.
 With the exception of ARP, most of the above protocols have a similar output format.
 In general, the format will be: (packet type) (source address).(source port) > (destination address).(destination port): (protocol details).